vda-lab/visualisation-tutorial/pages/vegalite/changing-the-data.md

 series: vegalite-series
 weight: 4
 ---
-If your dataset is a bit bigger than what you see here, it'll become cumbersome to type this into the specification.
+If your dataset is a bit bigger than what you see here, it'll become impossible to type this into the specification.
 It's often better to load your data from an external source.
 Looking at the [documentation](https://vega.github.io/vega-lite/docs/data.html) we see that data can be inline, or loaded from a URL.
-There is also something called "Named data sources", but we won't look into that.
+There is also something called "Named data sources", but we won't look into that here.

 What we've done above is provide the data inline.
 In that case, you need the `values` key, e.g.